-Donald Trump Jr. Tells Chelsea Handler Not To Suck At Politics The Way She Does At Comedy
+Donald Trump, Jr. Tells Chelsea Handler Not To Suck At Politics The Way She Does At Comedy

 — Trump Scoop (@Trump_Scoop) August 28, 2018

-Trump Jr. was referring to Handler’s late-night Netflix show, Chelsea, which aired for two seasons.
-It’s not clear how good her ratings were – Netflix doesn’t publicly reveal that information – but Deadline reports that Handler’s show was a casualty of a crowded late-night talk show market.
+Trump, Jr. was referring to Handler’s late-night Netflix show, Chelsea, which aired for two seasons.
+It’s not clear how good her ratings were — Netflix doesn’t publicly reveal that information — but Deadline reports that Handler’s show was a casualty of a crowded late-night talk show market.

-Besides getting in a dig at his adversary’s failed Netflix talk show, Trump Jr. also reminded the comedian that she had once promised to leave the country if Donald Trump got elected president, and suggested she make good on that promise.
+Besides getting in a dig at his adversary’s failed Netflix talk show, Trump, Jr. also reminded the comedian that she had once promised to leave the country if Donald Trump got elected president, and suggested she make good on that promise.

 “Really no excuse for you to stay anymore.”

-Trump Jr. was referring to statements Handler made back in May 2016.
+Trump, Jr. was referring to statements Handler made back in May, 2016.

-As The Hollywood Reporter reported at the time, Handler was one of several entertainers who threatened to leave the country if Trump got elected president.
+As the Hollywood Reporter reported at the time, Handler was one of several entertainers who threatened to leave the country if Trump got elected president.

 “I did buy a house in another country just in case, so all of these people that threaten to leave the country and then don’t, I will leave the country.”